ewels/rich-click/docs/index.md

     sudo port install py-rich-click
     ```

-    !!! danger "Depreciated"
+    !!! note "Depreciated"
-        This installation method is deprecated.
+        This installation method is not officially supported, and is not guaranteed to be up to date.

 ## Examples